 for a travel forum and the latest on travel on the Karakoram Highway.

 From Gilgit get a Hiace van up the Karakoram Highway to Aliabad (3 hours drive) in the Hunza Valley.
 Aliabad is the closest village to the start of the trek up the Muchuhar Valley to Base Camp.
 Otherwise, get a Hiace van to nearby Karimabad which is a pleasant place to stay.

 The Karakoram Highway continues north of Karimabad up the Hunza Valley and over the Kunjerab Pass to Kashgar in the Xingjiang Province of China.

 Porters can be hired in Aliabad.
 Pay will be per stage.
 On trekking routes there are established stages representing a day's walk, although sometimes more than one stage is walked in a day.
 Stages tend to be based on the best places to camp.
 Rates per stage are governed by the Ministry of Tourism, but will vary according to local conditions.

 The trek to the north side of Batura is well travelled and rather easier.
 Porters can be hired in Passu.
+A boat must be taken along Attabad Lake if approaching Passu from the south.
 From Passu follow ablation valleys along the northern edge of the Batura Blacier.
 Pass the summer settlement of Yashpirt and reach the yak grazing pastures at Lupdhor after 3-4 days, with great views of the Batura Wall along the way.

 Now is a very good time to climb in Pakistan in terms of peak fees which have been considerably reduced in recent years.
 Peaks up to 6500m require no permit (previously 6000m).
 Peak fees in the Baltoro region have been reduced to 50%.
 In an effort to encourage people to climb outside the Baltoro region, peak fees in the Gigit region (i.e. Batura I) have been reduced to 10%.